LukeShortCloud/rootpages/markdown/openstack.md

 Common variables:

 * nova_virt_type = The virtualization technology to use for deploying instances with OpenStack.
 By default, OpenStack-Ansible will guess what should be used based on what is installed on the hypervisor.
-Valid options are: `qemu`, `kvm`, `lxd`, `ironic`, and `powervm`.
+Valid options are: `qemu`, `kvm`, `lxd`, `ironic`, or `powervm`.

 [1]